CheesiestMaster/armcobot/patchnotes.md

-**V1.0.af**: made no changes at all
+**V1.0.2**: Updated workflow for /unit activate to use a dropdown for campaign selection **V1.0.af**: made no changes at all
 **V1.0.1**: /stats, /debug commandban, automatic command ban if too many changes occur **V1**: RELEASE, DB Reset